CryptoAlgorythm/frontend/README.md

-# openlaw-frontend
+#frontend
 front-end application to upload file and get back word count

-To run the application clone or download this application and https://github.com/CryptoAlgorythm/openlaw-backend
+To run the application clone or download this application and https://github.com/CryptoAlgorythm/backend

 Once you have downloaded this application cd into openlaw-frontend and run npm install

 # then

-Once you have downloaded https://github.com/CryptoAlgorythm/openlaw-backend cd into the openlaw-backend directory and run npm install now run npm start.
+Once you have downloaded https://github.com/CryptoAlgorythm/backend cd into the openlaw-backend directory and run npm install now run npm start.

 You should now have a node server running on port 3000